luckinet/tabshiftr/README.md

 can be tidied (i.e., brought into a tidy arrangement) via packages such as `tidyr`, however, all functions that deal with reshaping tables to date require data that are already organised into topologically coherent, rectangular tables.
-This is often violated in practice, for example when data are scraped off of the internet.
+This is often violated in practice, especially in data that are scraped off of the internet.

-`tabshiftr` fills this gap in the toolchain for reproducible data management via `schema` descriptions and a `reorganise()` function that is largely based on `tidyr`.
+`tabshiftr` fills this gap in the toolchain towards more interoperable data via `schema` descriptions and a `reorganise()` function that is largely based on `tidyr`.

 ## Installation